 2.1 Proposed Action

-The proposed action is the construction on the eastern portion of IAAAP of a new melt pour facility, as well as the construction of new and/or modernization of existing support infrastructure as needed to support IAAAP’s current and anticipated future LAP production requirements.
+The proposed action is the construction and operation on the eastern portion of IAAAP of a new melt pour facility, as well as the construction of new and/or modernization of existing support infrastructure as needed to support IAAAP’s current and anticipated future LAP production requirements.

 If the Army decides to proceed with the proposed action, the Army will determine when the project can be funded.
 If implemented, the proposed action will consist of a 12 month design phase expected to begin in FY18, followed by an approximately 24 month construction phase.